Skip to the content.

 b = list()

-by caching list objects in free_list can
+Caching list objects in free_list can